joannathom/UFO-Sightings/README.md

   * I am going to look at the datasets by looking at shape, info, describing, and the head.
   ### Requirement 3: Creating Visualizations
+  * Created Visualizations with Tableau Public which is free.
+CSV data sets will be needed for information to pull into different visual charts.